expressjs/expressjs.com/en/advanced/best-practice-security.md

 Development and production environments are usually set up differently and have vastly different requirements.
 What's fine in development may not be acceptable in production.
 For example, in a development environment you may want verbose logging of errors for debugging, while the same behavior can become a security concern in a production environment.
 And in development, you don't need to worry about scalability, reliability, and performance, while those concerns become critical in production.

+{% capture security-note %}

-{% include admonitions/note.html content="If you believe you have discovered a security vulnerability in Express, please see [Security Policies and Procedures](/en/resources/contributing.html#security-policies-and-procedures).
+If you believe you have discovered a security vulnerability in Express, please see [Security Policies and Procedures](/en/resources/contributing.html#security-policies-and-procedures).

-" %}
+{% endcapture %}

+{% include admonitions/note.html content=security-note %}

 Security best practices for Express applications in production include: